tweedge/springcore-0day-en/README.md

 >
 > Does that sound about right?

-**New**: [Praetorian](https://twitter.com/praetorianlabs/status/1509207085485113356) claims that Spring Core is vulnerable to RCE due to a bypass for CVE-2010-1622 - allegedly, this PoC is doing that.
-Asked them for a demo application.
+**New**: [Praetorian](https://twitter.com/praetorianlabs/status/1509207085485113356) claims that Spring Core is vulnerable to RCE due to a bypass for [CVE-2010-1622](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2010-1622).
+I've asked them for a demo application.

 ## TODOs